Why is Copper Essential in PCBs?

-1. **EMC (Electromagnetic Compatibility)**: For large-area ground or power supply copper, it serves as a shielding mechanism, while specific ground planes, such as PGND, offer protection.
+• EMC (Electromagnetic Compatibility): Large-area copper serves as a shielding mechanism, while specific ground planes offer protection.

-2. **PCB Process Requirements**: Copper is typically added to PCB layers with minimal routing to ensure proper electroplating or prevent deformation during lamination.
+• PCB Process Requirements: Copper is added to PCB layers to ensure proper electroplating and prevent deformation during lamination.

-3. **Signal Integrity**: Copper is used to provide a complete return path for high-frequency digital signals, helping to minimize interference and reduce the complexity of DC network routing.
+• Signal Integrity: Copper provides a return path for high-frequency digital signals, reducing interference and simplifying routing.

-1. Laying copper and connecting it to the ground wire helps reduce the loop area.
+• Laying copper and connecting it to the ground wire reduces loop area.

 1. Single-layer Soft Board Structure (FPC)